Skip E. Lowe: Career

-Prior to adopting his now familiar stage name, LaBella worked as a stand-up comic, impressionist and m.c.
-As early as 1958, he performed in a number of Pittsburgh venues, most notably Lenny Litman's Copa, where he opened for Lambert, Hendricks and Ross and Dakota Staton.
-The following summer saw a number of engagements in New York State, and it was in July 1959 that LaBella made his first appearance as Skip E. Lowe, at Glen Casino in Williamsville.
+Before adopting his now familiar stage name, LaBella worked as a stand-up comic, impressionist and master of ceremonies.
+In 1958, he performed in a number of Pittsburgh venues, most notably Lenny Litman's Copa, where he opened for Lambert, Hendricks and Ross and Dakota Staton.
+The following summer saw a number of engagements in New York State, and it was in July 1959 that LaBella made his first appearance as Skip E. Lowe at Glen Casino in Williamsville, New York.

 Beginning in 1978, he hosted Skip E. Lowe Looks at Hollywood, a weekly talk show for public-access cable television that aired in Los Angeles and New York City.

 He appeared in the films Black Shampoo (1976), The World's Greatest Lover (1977), Cameron's Closet (1988), and A-List (2006).
-In 2001, Lowe authored The Boy With the Betty Grable Legs: A Showbiz Memoir.
+In 2001, Lowe wrote The Boy with the Betty Grable Legs: A Showbiz Memoir.

 Martin Short cited him as the inspiration for his character Jiminy Glick.

 It is estimated that Lowe conducted some 6,000 cable-television interviews from 1978 to 2014.